Five fishermen presumed dead in sinking of Alaska crabbing vessel

 The crew of 130-foot (40-meter) Scandies Rose, owned by a Seattle-based fishing company and home-ported in Dutch Harbor, Alaska, issued a distress call late Tuesday night.
 Its last known location was about 170 miles (270 km) southwest of Kodiak, the Coast Guard said.

-Two men who escaped the capsized vessel in a life raft were rescued by a Coast Guard helicopter crew and taken to a hospital in Kodiak, where they were reported to be in a stable condition, the Coast Guard said.
+Two men, who escaped the capsized vessel in a life raft and were rescued by a Coast Guard helicopter crew, were released from a hospital in Kodiak, a Coast Guard spokeswoman said.

 But after criss-crossing 1,400 square miles (3,600 square km) of sea for 20 hours with helicopters, airplanes and a cutter vessel, the Coast Guard called off its search for five other crew members on Wednesday night.